 The Patent Box enables companies to apply a lower rate of Corporation Tax to profits earned from their patented inventions.
 Companies must elect into the Patent Box to apply the lower rate of Corporation Tax which is 10 per cent.

-You can only benefit from the Patent Box if your company:
+You can only use the Patent Box if your company:

 - is liable to Corporation Tax